Condor Ferries: Re-introduction of Condor 10, management buy-out, rebranding and sale

-Condor 10 returned to the fleet in March 2002 to replace the Condor 9 on the St Malo – Channel Island service and to fully compete with the existing fast car ferry service of Emeraude Lines.
-Later that year, the Commodore Group, which included Condor Ferries, Commodore Ferries and Commodore Express, was sold to a management buy-out team for a reported £150 million.
-The deal was backed by ABN AMRO.
+Condor 10 returned to the fleet in March 2002 to replace the Condor 9 on the Saint-Malo – Channel Island service and would go on to fully compete with the existing fast car ferry service of Emeraude Lines from March 2003.
+Later that year, the Commodore Group, which included Condor Ferries, Commodore Ferries and Commodore Express, was sold to a management buy-out team for a reported £150 million deal, backed by ABN AMRO.
+This, ironically, saw the cessation of Channel Islands control of the firm, something which had been championed during the 1998 service agreement negotiations.
 Shortly after, the Condor Ferries logo was redesigned for the start of the 2003 season using the same font as the logo Brittany Ferries had adopted in 2002.

+The commencement of Condor car carrying services to France from Jersey had an immediate effect on the incumbent operator, Emeraude Lines, with the decision by the States of Jersey seeing Emeraude in financial difficulties by October 2003.
+Emeraude would go on to file for protection from bankruptcy in France with debts of €4,000,000, be purchased by the Sogestran Group, and finally collapse in 2005 after a price war with Condor.

-In 2004, the group was rebranded with Commodore Ferries coming under the Condor Ferries name and Commodore Express becoming Condor Logistics.
+In 2004, the Commodore Group operations were rebranded, with Commodore Ferries coming under the Condor Ferries name and Commodore Express becoming Condor Logistics.
 The group was sold once again in 2004 to the Royal Bank of Scotland's venture capital arm for £240 million.

+In August 2005, Condor Express briefly ran on the Poole – Cherbourg service.
+The Condor Express had been experiencing technical problems, and so the Condor Vitesse was transferred to the more taxing Channel Islands service.
+Condor Express also operated the Poole-Cherbourg route in 2008.

-Acquisition by the Macquarie Group
+Acquisition by the Macquarie Group and closure of Condor Logistics

 In 2008, the Macquarie European Infrastructure Fund II acquired the Condor Group.
+The deal was worth a reported €390 million and saw Condor join Isle of Man Steam Packet Company and Wightlink under common ownership of Macquarie.